 - Press Windows Key + R and enter msconfig.
 Now click OK or press Enter.

-- System Configuration window will now appear.
-Navigate to the Services tab, check Hide all Microsoft services option and click on Disable all.
+- The System Configuration window will now appear.
+Navigate to the Services tab, check the Hide all Microsoft services option and click on Disable all.

-- List of all startup applications will now appear.
-Right click the first item on the list and choose Disable from the menu.
+- A list of all startup applications will now appear.
+Right-click the first item on the list and choose Disable from the menu.
 Repeat this step for all startup items on the list.